|[ email | Main index » Bicycle components tests » Leather saddles||]|

 They are not 100% perfect, not even 95%, especially with Brooks.
-So saddle 1 may show various differences to saddle 2...
+So saddle 1 may show various differences compared to saddle 2...

-In general a saddle must be narrower the more you have an agressive riding position (the flatter your back), so for a road bike you need a narrower saddle than on a touring bike, and this can be expressed as follows:
+In general a saddle must be narrower the more you have an aggressive riding position (the flatter your back), so for a road bike you need a narrower saddle than on a touring bike, and this can be expressed as follows: